Seizures are common in parrots, especially African greys, Amazon parrots, and parakeets.

 - Lack of appetite and regurgitating food.

 Any of these symptoms can eventually evolve into seizures.
-If you’re concerned that your parrot is concussed, keep it warm and support the head until a vet can assess the damage.
+If you’re concerned that a parrot is concussed, keep it warm and support its head until a vet can assess the damage.

 Toxins could be inhaled or consumed, which is why it’s so critical that parrots are housed appropriately.
-Common toxins that place your parrot’s health at risk include:
+Common toxins that place the parrot’s health at risk include:

 - Fumes from air fresheners, cleaning materials, or paint.